fbpx

 How much honey and beeswax will my urban beehive produce?

 A single urban beehive can produce anywhere between 20-60 pounds of honey in each harvest.
 How much depends on the size of the colony, the type of hive, the location, and the weather.
 But it’s not just honey that you can harvest from a hive – beeswax can be used in all manner of ways.
-For centuries it’s been used to make candles and is an ingredient in soap and lip balm, and beauty products.
+For centuries, it’s been used to make candles and is an ingredient in soap, lip balm, and beauty products.
 And then there is the superfood bee pollen, which is sought for its antioxidant qualities and its supposed ability to boost the immune system.

 How to harvest your urban beehive

-Urban Beekeeping Check List
+Urban Beekeeping Checklist

 1. Buy your bees from an approved dealer so they are healthy and robust when they arrive.
 Your local beekeeping club will have recommendations for responsible suppliers.